Estimate your rate bill

 Land & Property Services (LPS) provide Northern Ireland businesses with a calculator to estimate your rate bill.

 Please note: the calculator below refers to the 2021-22 rating year.

 For an overview of non-domestic rates, see business rates: the basics.

-LPS is currently revaluing all business properties in Northern Ireland.
-These new values will be used to calculate rate bills for businesses and organisations from April 2020.
+LPS revalued all business properties in Northern Ireland in 2020.
+These values have been used to calculate rate bills for businesses and organisations since April 2020.